da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 	ierror -333000

-As stated in the AVU section (see belaow) of this document, re-synchronizing is possible manually by doing the equivalent irsync command or (the better way) let the synchronizing service do that for you:
+As stated in the AVU section (see below) of this document, re-synchronizing is possible a) manually by doing the equivalent irsync command or b) (the preferred way) let the synchronizing service do that for you:

     imeta set -d 1-20141007788.pack_1.tar FEDERATED 0